andersonaddo/andersonaddo/README.md

 - 🔭 I’m currently working on a social media app called [Biteup](https://biteup.app).
 I'm also helping maintain [react-native-firebase](https://github.com/invertase/react-native-firebase).
 - 🌍 My personal website has a lot of info on me, including [from the work I've done](https://www.loadingdeveloper.com/my-work/) and the [blog posts](https://www.loadingdeveloper.com/blog/) I've written.
 [Check it out!](https://www.loadingdeveloper.com)

-P.S: I also have a few open source things on [Bitbucket](https://bitbucket.org/andersonaddo), if that's your thing. 😑